 One quick way to figure out whether what you have is even worth making a home inventory of is to walk around one room of your home with a calculator.

 The value of the "stuff in your home" may surprise you.
 Not convinced?
 Try the five-minute calculator challenge.
 Start adding up on your calculator the replacement cost of anything you see.
-Don't list the great sale price you got the item at; list what it costs full-price, because in a claim you won't be guaranteed to find a deal like you did when you picked up the item originally.
+Don't list the great sale price you paid; list what it costs full-price, because in a claim you won't be guaranteed to find a deal like you did when you picked up the item originally.
 How much did you end up with in five minutes?

 Still not convinced?
 Go to your closet, and take your calculator with you.
 Start adding up the replacement value of your shoes, dresses, suits, jeans, purses, sweaters, and t-shirts.
 Don't forget your jackets and coats!
 You probably won't make it through the whole closet before you realize that the things you own are worth a lot more than you thought.

 Another room where possessions cost a surprising amount is the kitchen: pots, pans, and other kitchen utensils and tools add up very quickly.
 Test it for yourself.

 Free Home Inventory Apps and Other Digital Tools

 Many tools are available that will help you collect all of the information you would need to make a home inventory list that would hold up in a claim.

 Start with your insurance company to see whether it offers an inventory app or recommends one.
 That could save time if you ever need to file a claim.

 You can also search in your app store to find other options.
 Be sure to read the reviews before downloading any home inventory app.

 Make sure any app you choose allows you the chance to export lists and information, so you won't lose everything if the company stops making the product or app.

 Keep Your Home Inventory List Safe and Accessible